 - Those proposing development in proximity to watercourses should look for opportunities to undertake river restoration and enhancement as part of a development to make space for water.
-Enhancement opportunities should be sought when renewing assets (e.g. de-culverting, the use of bio-engineered river walls, raising bridge soffits to take into account climate change). - Further culverting and building over culverts should be avoided.
-Where practical, all new developments with culverts running through their site should seek to de-culvert rivers for flood risk management and conservation benefit.
+Enhancement opportunities should be sought when renewing assets (e.g. daylighting (the removal of culverts to return river to natural conditions), the use of bio-engineered river walls, raising bridge soffits to take into account climate change). - Further culverting and building over culverts is not preferred and should be avoided.
+Where practical, all new developments with culverts running through their site should seek to daylight rivers for flood risk management and conservation benefit.
 Any culverting or works requires the prior written consent of either the Environment Agency for main rivers, or City of York Council for ordinary watercourses affecting the flow of that watercourse, under the terms of the Environmental Permitting Regulations 2010 and the Flood and Water Management Act 2010.
-These regulatory bodies seek to avoid culverting, and their consent for such works will not normally be granted except as a means of access. - Set development back from rivers, seeking an 8 metre wide undeveloped buffer strip for development by all watercourses including those where the Flood Zone does not exist.
+These regulatory bodies seek to avoid culverting, and their consent for such works will not normally be granted except as a means of access, but it cannot be guaranteed that they will be acceptable. - Set development back from rivers, seeking an 8-metre-wide undeveloped buffer strip for development by all watercourses including those where the Flood Zone does not exist.
+For tidal main rivers this buffer should be 16 metres wide.